Legend Has It: Reception

 Pitchfork called the song a "non-stop rapathon", and "[Run the Jewels] at its most lethal, funny, and ferocious".
 Rolling Stone noted its "steady Producto beat that wobbles with ambient, sci-fi effects", while DIY considered the lyrics to demonstrate Run the Jewels' characteristic "playfulness".

 The song achieved RIAA gold certification in December 2019 for selling 500,000 total units in the United States.

 Licensing

 The song was used in the trailer for the 2018 Marvel Studios film Black Panther, and, subsequently, in a Black Panther-themed Lexus commercial.
 As well, Run the Jewels announced a partnership with a Florida brewer to produce a "Legend Has It" pilsner.

 In 2018, El-P reported that the National Football League had sought permission to play "Legend Has It" in stadiums during the Super Bowl, and that he and Killer Mike had denied this permission in response to the NFL's decision to fine players who participated in taking a knee; he also stated that the NFL had sought to pay "zero dollars" for the use of the song.
+The song was also used in the video game Rogue Company.